dewan-lisan/dewan-lisan.github.io/_posts/2025-07-24-genai-core-concepts.md

 ### Tokenization
 - Converts input text (words) into numbers that the model can process.
 - Token can be full words or sub-words.
 - Same tokenizer must be used for the training and inference.
 **Example:**
 - The sentence **"The teacher gave the book to the student"** might be tokenized as: [101, 2025, 4321, 2047, 1012]

 ### Embedding Layer
 - Converts token IDs into high-dimentional dense vectors that represents meaning and context.
 - Words with similar meanings will have similar vectors and will be close to each other.
 **Example:** Token 101 → [0.1, 0.7, -0.3, ..., 0.05] (a 512-dimensional vector)

 ### Positional Encoding
 - Add information about the order of the words since the transformer process the words in parallel.
 **Example:** “The teacher gave the book” vs. “The book gave the teacher” Without positional encoding, both might be treated similarly.

 ### Self-Attention
 It helps the model to determine which words to focus on in the input sentence.
 **How it works:**
 - Each word looks at every other word and calculates attention score
 - These scores determine how much "attention" a word should pay to others
 - This is not limited to nearby words — every word can attend to all others.

 **Example**
-In "The teacher gave the book to the studen", the word book might strongly attend to **teacher** and **student**
+In "The teacher gave the book to the student", the word book might strongly attend to **teacher** and **student**

 ### Multi-Head Attention
 - Learn multiple types of relations between words in parallel.